Portrait of Captain James Cook RN by John Webber

 Captain James Cook RN (1728 – 1779) was a British explorer, cartographer, and captain in the Royal Navy (RN).
 Cook made three voyages to the Pacific Ocean, during which he was the first European to chart the eastern coastline of Australia, the Hawaiian Islands and to circumnavigate of New Zealand.
 Cook’s voyages provided Europeans with their first glimpse of the native peoples, culture, wildlife and geography of many newly discovered lands such as Tahiti, Alaska, Hawaii, New Zealand and Australia.

 Cook joined the Royal Navy in 1755 and came to public attention when he was commissioned in 1766 as commander of HM Bark Endeavour for the first of three Pacific voyages.
 During these voyages, Cook sailed thousands of miles across mostly uncharted seas.
 He mapped many lands across the Pacific Ocean in historical detail and scale.
-Cook surveyed and named features, and recorded islands and coastlines on European maps that for the first-time shed light to the blank parts our global atlas.
+Cook surveyed and named features, and recorded islands and coastlines on European maps that for the first time shed light on the blank parts our global atlas.
 Cook took possession of the entire east coast of Australia, which he named New South Wales, in the name of His Majesty, King George the Third.

 Cook was attacked and killed in Hawaii during his third voyage in the Pacific in 1779.
 He left a legacy of geographical and scientific knowledge which influenced the world, and numerous memorials worldwide have been dedicated to him, reminding us of his legacy.